 The Farm of Lydia's Flock is located in the Squalicum Valley of NW Washington State just east of Bellingham, WA, 90 miles north of Seattle, where we pasture raise our flock of registered Icelandic and Shetland sheep using regenerative agricultural methods, focusing on happy sheep and healthy soil in the production of single source small batch yarns, pastured lamb, registered breeding stock and beginning and ongoing shepherding and climate beneficial fiber education.

-As we approach lambing and in light of the "stay at home" order in place for all of Washington State as of Monday, March 23rd, we are not accepting any visitors to the farm for the foreseeable future, the one exception is driveway pickup of an online order.
+In light of the "stay at home" order in place for all of Washington State as of Monday, March 23rd, we are not accepting any visitors to the farm for the foreseeable future, the one exception is driveway pickup of an online order.
 If you email the farm requesting a visit, no reply email will follow.
 Our time is valuable and our first responsibility is to the care of our flock.
 We must stay healthy in order to continue to do what we do well and we need you to stay home.

 If your name is on the waitlist to purchase sheep, you will be contacted individually about sheep availability once all lambs have been born and based on your place on the waitlist.

-Click here for the farm's late March newsletter.
+Click here for the farm's May newsletter.